JNPRAutomate/juniper-device-ansible-playbooks/README.md

  - [juniper_junos_ansible_modules_examples](https://github.com/JNPRAutomate/juniper_junos_ansible_modules_examples)
  - [junos-automation-with-ansible](https://github.com/JNPRAutomate/junos-automation-with-ansible)
  - [ansible-junos-examples](https://github.com/JNPRAutomate/ansible-junos-examples)

- # Getting Started with Ansible and Juniper Devices
+# Juniper hardware and the example playbooks

  This repository is to be used with devices running Junos OS or Junos Evolved.
-Examples include, but are not limited to,  the MX, PTX, ACX, QFX, EX, and the SRX.
+Example of hardware platforms include, but are not limited to, the MX, PTX, ACX, QFX, EX, and SRX.
+Example playbooks will be using the juniper.device modules listed below:

+command — Execute one or more CLI commands on a Junos device. config — Manipulate the configuration of a Junos device. facts — Retrieve facts from a Junos device. jsnapy — Execute JSNAPy tests on a Junos device. ping — Execute ping from a Junos device. pmtud — Perform path MTU discovery from a Junos device to a destination. rpc — Execute one or more NETCONF RPCs on a Junos device. software — Install software on a Junos device. srx_cluster — Add or remove SRX chassis cluster configuration. system — Initiate operational actions on the Junos system. table — Retrieve data from a Junos device using a PyEZ table/view.

+# Getting Started with Ansible and Junos